mactavishz/FaaS-Platform-Knowledge-Optimization/benchmark/eval/README.md

 The tool computes per-run statistics first, then aggregates those run-level statistics.
 Pooled retained samples are used for distribution plots only, not as independent experiment repeats.

 Function-level plots use `stats/functions/*.json`.
 Function invocation finish times are aligned relative to the entry function start for each retained iteration or operation.
+Samples are retained only when the function is reachable in the explicit workflow graph and starts before the next entry invocation.
+Webshop function plots are operation-windowed: `webshop-addcart-checkout` renders `addcart` and `checkout` subplots, and `webshop-browse-addcart-checkout` renders `browse`, `addcart`, and `checkout` subplots.

 ## Usage